 Symptom: Possible Cause:

-The oil light comes on when the engine is run- The oil level is low.

-ning.
-A faulty oil sender.

-A faulty or plugged oil pump.

-The engine emits white smoke.
-The engine temperature is low.

-A faulty head gasket.

-There is water in the combustion chamber.

 The engine uses excessive fuel.
 Plugged or restricted air filters or air intake hoses.

+A dirty or faulty carburetor.

 The engine uses excessive oil.
 The engine has an oil leak.

 The oil is an incorrect viscosity.

 Plugged or restricted air filters or air intake hoses.

 The engine has worn rings or cylinder walls.

 The engine has worn or faulty valves.